-The North American working class and our combined labor movements face extraordinary challenges that call for bold ideas and new structures.
-Two years ago, UE’s 75th Convention committed to building the North American Solidarity Project (NASP) with Unifor, the largest-private sector trade union in Canada, in order to explore the possibility of building a continential labor alliance based upon democratic and militant social unionism and true internationalism.
-Although this work is still in its infancy, the project has broadened with time, with like-minded North American unions joining in our efforts, including National Nurses United (NNU), Utility Workers Union of America (UWUA), and the International Longshore Workers Union (ILWU) and its affiliate the Inland Boatman’s Union (IBU).
+Over the last two years, the unions which make up the North American Solidarity Project (NASP) have substantially built upon the successes of the first two years of this formation, which is aimed at building a continental labor alliance based upon democratic and militant social unionism and true internationalism.
+Despite the pandemic there has been a myriad of work engaging the founding unions, UE and Unifor, the largest-private sector trade union in Canada, and the like-minded North American unions that have joined in our efforts, including National Nurses United (NNU), Utility Workers Union of America (UWUA), and the International Longshore Workers Union (ILWU) and its affiliate the Inland Boatman’s Union (IBU).

-Our work with Unifor and other NASP partner unions is critical to our future and to building an independent democratic militant labor movement.
+The collective work of UE, Unifor, and the other NASP unions continues.
+Planning is already underway for more work on the Core Campaigns this fall and beyond.
+This work is critical to our future and to building an independent democratic militant labor movement.

 - Commits to continuing our work with Unifor developing cooperative working relationships on North American bargaining, organizing, education, communication, and political action initiatives;